Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/dotnet/hash-multimap-stl-clr.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymum pro parametr šablony *mapované*.
+Typ je synonymum pro *mapovaný*parametr šablony.

 ### <a name="example"></a>Příklad